turingschool/front-end-curriculum/lessons/testing-redux.md

 In other words, a reducer receives an action and decides how to change the state based on the behavior defined in the action.
 We want to test that behavior.

-How about we look at our todos reducer.
+Take a look at our todos reducer.

 ```
 //reducers/todos.js